 ‘Apart from the spirit and appearance, the Chinese Lion dance is important because is represents Chinese culture very well.
 The art-form has a lot to offer to the public, getting kids to be physically active, to be fit and to exercise with the lion.’

 May’s Chinese Lion Dance workshops are an interactive experience where kids can burn off some energy dancing with the Lion and learning its rich history.
 They can even try a Chinese Lion costume on, learning about how it is operated.
-You can find out more about May’s Chinese Lion Dance programs here.
+Contact us to find out more about May’s Chinese Lion Dance.